CIS101-PaceU/infrastructure/README.md

 - added role column to user table

 **Course table**
-- added userID column after courseID (to show which class belongs to which teacher... is it necessary to Join this table?)
+- added userID column after courseID (to show which class belongs to which teacher... is there a better way to do this?)

 **Announcement Table:**
 - announcementID --> int, autoIncrement